zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ## What's next?

-The [high-level engine documentation](https://github.com/zladx/LADX-Disassembly/wiki/Game-engine-documentation) was featured on Hacker News, and widely appreciated – but it didn't get much more content since then.
+A few months ago, the [high-level engine documentation](https://github.com/zladx/LADX-Disassembly/wiki/Game-engine-documentation) was featured on Hacker News, and widely appreciated.
+Since then it didn't get much more content though.
 Some missing sections could clearly be extended.

 Code-wise, the main missing areas are still the physics engine and the entities code, which are fully disassembled but not documented yet.
 A good point of focus for the next months!